 On June 26, 1911, Mildred Ella Didrikson Zaharias was born in Port Arthur, Texas.
 Her father's name was Ole Didriksen and her mother's name was Hannah.
 They were both immigrants from Norway.
-When she was 4 years old, her family moved to Beaumont Texas.
+When she was the age of four, her family moved to Beaumont Texas.
 Didrikson said that she once hit five home runs during a childhood baseball game.
 Her fellow players then gave her the nickname of “Babe” after Babe Ruth.

 After the Olympics

 During the years after her success in the Olympic Games, Didrikson performed on the vaudeville circuit.
 She traveled with teams like the Bearded House of David team as well as Babe Didrikson's All-American basketball team.
 Didrikson also became a competitive pocket billiard player.
 She lost a straight pool match that lasted for several days in New York.
 Didrikson played against the well-known pool champion Ruth McGinnis.